 This article was written by Andrew Blackman.

-Andrew Blackman is the author of the novel On the Holloway Road (Legend Press, 2009), winner of the Luke Bitmead Writer’s Bursary.
+Andrew Blackman is the author of the novel On the Holloway Road (Legend Press, 2009), in which Neil dies in the end.
 His next novel, A Virtual Love, is out in April.

 Find more information about how to contribute to Read.Learn.Write.